ibrokemypie/chromium-latest-mac/README.md

-# chromium-latest-linux
+# chromium-latest-mac
-Scripts to download and run the latest Linux build of Chromium.
+Scripts to download and copy the latest Mac build of Chromium to `/Applications/Chromium.app`